-Recent studies revealed that supershear ruptures may be more common than previously assumed [21, 22, 7, 1, 10, 23].
-This has led to an influx of scientific investigations on various aspects of supershear ruptures, such as the effects of Earth's free surface, stress state, and material heterogeneity.
+Recent studies revealed that supershear ruptures may be more common than previously assumed (Dunham & Archuleta 2004b; Song et al. 2008; Mello et al. 2014b; Bao et al. 2019, 2022; Abdelmeguid et al. 2023).
+This has led to an influx of scientific investigations on various aspects of supershear ruptures, such as the effects of Earth's free surface, stress state and material heterogeneity.
 The Earth's free surface significantly affects earthquake rupture dynamics.
-The presence of a free surface triggers free-surface-induced (FSI) supershear ruptures on strike-slip faults, facilitated by the generalized Burridge-Andrews mechanism [24, 25, 26, 27].
-The role of material heterogeneity on the dynamics of supershear rupture propagation and its ground shaking has been a subject of extensive studies [28, 29, 30].
-Low velocity fault zones that represent damaged regions surrounding faults have been found to promote pulse-like characteristics, enhance the frequency content of the ground shaking, and potentially lead to supershear transition [31, 32, 33, 29].
-Other studies have explored the role of distributed material heterogeneity on Mach cone coherence for supershear earthquakes [34].
+The presence of a free surface triggers free-surface-induced (FSI) supershear ruptures on strike-slip faults, facilitated by the generalized Burridge-Andrews mechanism (Kaneko & Lapusta 2010a; Hu et al. 2019; Xu et al. 2020; Hu et al. 2021).
+The role of material heterogeneity on the dynamics of supershear rupture propagation and its ground shaking has been a subject of extensive studies (Ma & Elbanna 2015; Albertini & Kammer 2017; Shlomai et al. 2020).
+Low velocity fault zones that represent damaged regions surrounding faults have been found to promote pulse-like characteristics, enhance the frequency content of the ground shaking and potentially lead to supershear transition (Duan 2008; Huang & Ampuero 2011; Ma & Elbanna 2015; Huang et al. 2016).
+Other studies have explored the role of distributed material heterogeneity on Mach cone coherence for supershear earthquakes (Vyas et al. 2018).
 Despite all the attention that supershear ruptures have garnered, one aspect that remains understudied is the interaction between supershear rupture propagation and shallow sediment layers.
-While a previous study explored the role of sediment layer on the supershear transition length [35], the near-fault ground motion characteristics associated with either local (supershear propagation within the sediment) or global supershear (supershear propagation within both the sediment and bedrock) rupture in the presence of sediment basins remain largely unexplored.
+While a previous study explored the role of sediment layer on the supershear transition length (Xu et al. 2021), the near-fault ground motion characteristics associated with either local (supershear propagation within the sediment) or global supershear (supershear propagation within both the sediment and bedrock) rupture in the presence of sediment basins remain largely unexplored.

-Sedimentary basins tend to form along strike slip faults as a result of localized crustal deformations and are commonly found along major plate boundaries and mature faults [36, 37, 38].
-It has been long acknowledged that the presence of shallow layers of softer material would amplify ground motion [39, 40].
+Sedimentary basins tend to form along strike-slip faults as a result of localized crustal deformations and are commonly found along major plate boundaries and mature faults (Christie-Blick & Biddle 1985; Ingersoll 1988).
+It has been long acknowledged that the presence of shallow layers of softer material would amplify ground motion (Jemberie & Langston 2005; Day et al. 2008; Frankel et al. 2009).
 An open question remains: what exactly are the characteristics of the resultant ground motion?
 Are the components only amplified?
 Or does the local heterogeneity interact with rupture propagation to alter the nature of the ground motion?
+Studies on the amplification of seismic records within the Mississippi Embayment have demonstrated that amplification factors can vary drastically in regions with sediment basins and local material heterogeneity from the expected factors computed using impedance contrast (Jemberie & Langston 2005).
 This leads to another important aspect that remains unexplored, which is how the ground motion is influenced when the rupture propagation speed is higher than the shear wave speed within the sediment, but lower than that of the bedrock.
 It is thus important for both the engineering and geophysical communities to explore the ground shaking that is produced by each individual scenario.